Skip to content

 Section titled “Appendix — Operator-grade install (running from source)”

-If you’re an operator running Sanctum from the source tree rather than the published binary — typically because you’re hacking on it — there’s a separate flow that installs the full audit-wall toolchain and the checked-in renderers.
+Running Sanctum from the source tree rather than the published binary uses a separate flow that installs the full audit-wall toolchain and the checked-in renderers.

-The legacy sanctumctl operator CLI is what older docs reference.
-It still exists, but its consumers are mostly the daily audit-wall and the release-discipline gate (tools/sanctum-release.sh), not new users.
-If you’re maintaining a fork or building from a tag, that’s the path:
+The legacy sanctumctl operator CLI drives the daily audit-wall and the release gate (tools/sanctum-release.sh), not new users.
+If you’re maintaining a fork or building from a tag:

 Terminal window